Conversational experience (CUX) has been catching the attention of marketers for some time now.

 Of course, it’s in your best interest to provide content and resources for all of your customers’ needs, questions, and interests.
 But when the end result is a lengthy, complex navigational menu, it can quickly complicate the browsing process.

-When you give your visitors too many options to choose from, it can prevent them from getting to the content they actually need.
+When you give your visitors too many options to choose from, you lower their capacity to convert.

-But with a conversational approach, you can help your visitors get right to the information they’re looking for simply by asking what that information is.
+But with a conversational approach, you can help your visitors get right to the information they’re looking for simply by asking them what is it they want.

-If a visitor indicates that they’re interested in real-time interactions, the bot automatically provides more detail.
+For example, if a visitor on our website indicates that they’re interested in our lead management features, the bot automatically and effortlessly provides more detail.

 This way, the visitor doesn’t have to spend time navigating through pages and pages of content to get to the feature they’re interested in.